ropensci/excluder/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of excluder is to facilitate checking for, marking, and excluding rows of data frames for common exclusion criteria.
+The goal of [`{excluder}`](https://jstevens5.github.io/excluder/) is to facilitate checking for, marking, and excluding rows of data frames for common exclusion criteria.
 This package applies to data collected from [Qualtrics](https://qualtrics.com) surveys, and default column names come from importing data with the [`{qualtRics}`](https://docs.ropensci.org/qualtRics/) package.

 ## Installation

-You can install the released version of excluder [GitHub](https://github.com/) with:
+You can install the released version of `{excluder}` [GitHub](https://github.com/) with:

 ``` r